marcodallastella/LEDE-Project-1-Swimming/README.md

 ## 1. Data Collection

-This notebook uses the hidden API the World Aquatics to collect information regarding the top-50 times registered for every individual race since 1972 to 2023.
+This notebook uses the undocumented API the World Aquatics to collect information regarding the top-50 times registered for every individual race since 1972 to 2023.

 Because not all four strokes have the same races, it is composed of three sections: